Go to Homepage

 At the adjoining The Residences (also from Ritz-Carlton), check out a 1,918sq ft executive suite.
 An added attraction at this understated Kuala Lumpur business hotel, is its Spa Village where pinstripers can wind down with massage and wellness treatments.

-Just opposite is the 320-room Dorsett Regency Hotel, an unpretentious but decently equipped place with rates that are border on ambitious.
-The pricing is a tad aggressive but negotiate hard.
+Just opposite is the 322-room Dorsett Regency Hotel, an unpretentious but decently equipped place with rates that bordered on ambitious has returned in 2017 after a two year refurbishment with bright functional rooms and WiFi.
+The pricing may be a tad aggressive but negotiate hard.
+There's 30 percent off the best available rate for direct bookings till end December 2017 to mark the relaunch.
+It’s a good location and guests – many from Hong Kong – love the place.
 The hotel also runs the Dorsett Regency Service Apartments a short walk away.
 Not far from here on Jalan Imbi is the 300-room Melia Kuala Lumpur with neat, pastel-shade rooms offset by bright bed runners and sofas.

-Close by, the Japanese-run Prince Hotel & Residence is a green reflecting glass twin tower with a shared pool.
+Close by, the former Japanese-run Prince Hotel & Residence changed hands in 2015 to become the Hotel Pullman Kuala Lumpur City Centre Hotel and Residences.
+Quite a mouthful.
+It is a green reflecting glass twin tower with a shared pool.
 It is cool, minimalist and neat.
-Hotel rooms feature light cherry-wood tones and pastel hues.
+Hotel rooms feature light pastel hues.
 The impression is Spartan but the space is functional and comfortable.
+WiFi is free.
 A very nice touch is the steam irons and fold-out ironing boards in all rooms.
-There are coffee and tea-making facilities and a flat-screen TV.
+There are coffee and tea-making facilities and a 48-inch flat-screen TV in the all-white 54sq m Premium Deluxe Corner rooms with king-size beds.
 The in-room safe can store a laptop quite easily.
 But then, where will your mother-in-law stay?
 The hotel’s Deluxe Executive Rooms feature curving panoramic glass walls with generous views.
 The second tower houses the apartments.

 Club rooms are attended to twice a day – in the evenings an ice bucket, water bottles and glasses are placed at the bed stand (a nice touch).
 With 300 rooms and 95 apartments plus a ballroom that seats 2,000 and 18 meeting rooms, this could very well be the choice hotel for MICE travellers.